 Bronson & True Temper Closed Face Spin-Casting Reels, UNI-SPINS” and Combos

 On this page you will find the Bronson closed face spinning (or “spin-casting”) reels and the various “UNI-SPIN” and Combo models.
 This covers reels made from the mid 1950’s to the 1980’s.
 Also included are models that were originally produced and marketed by Bronson but were later sold through the True Temper Corp., who acquired the Bronson Reel Co. in the late 1960’s.
 Any closed-face “trade” reels produced by Bronson for other companies, including Sears, can be found at the bottom of this page.

 “Classic” No.920 by Bronson

 Introduced in the 1959 catalog and is last seen in our 1963 Bronson catalog.
 Reel shown in the first four photos has a green push button, with crank knobs to match, although catalog illustrations show them as white.
 Also has an unmarked foot.
 These were mid to high-grade models in Bronson’s lineup.
 The second example below does have the white grips and is of a little different design than the first.

 “Comet” No.907 by Bronson

 The “Comet” was a rather short-lived model introduced in the 1961 catalog and gone from catalogs after 1964.
 It was a mid to low-grade model in Bronson’s lineup.
-Listing is from our Bronson 1962 catalog.
-The original box and instructions can be seen in the last photo.
+A fine example and the later original box and instructions can be seen below.

 “Commander” No.930 by Bronson